anuragpampati/dicegame/README.md

 # dicegame

-Refresh to see the winner
+Press "Start" to see the winner!!